42-AI/bootcamp_machine-learning/module09/ex09/ex09_interlude.md

 Now it's time to use proper terminology:
 When we apply L2 regularization on a linear regression model, the new model is called a **Ridge Regression** model.
-Besides that brand-new name, Ridge regression is nothing more than that: linear regression regularized with L2.
+Besides that brand-new name, Ridge regression is nothing more than linear regression regularized with L2.

-We suggest that you watch this nice explanation [very nice explanation of Ridge Regularization](https://www.youtube.com/watch?v=Q81RR3yKn30).
+We suggest you to watch this nice explanation [very nice explanation of Ridge Regularization](https://www.youtube.com/watch?v=Q81RR3yKn30).
 By the way, this Youtube channel, **StatQuest**, is very good to help you understand the gist of a lot of machine learning concepts.
 You will not waste your time watching its statistics and machine learning playlists!